 The Air Quality Action Plan relates to the Local Transport Plan and has joint interest to initiate a low emission strategy (LEZ).
 The 2015 bus LEZ covers North Street, Churchill Square and Western Road.
 We have won funding from department of transport and is investing over one million pounds in the retrofit of older buses in order to target emissions of oxides of nitrogen.

 The air quality action plan will promote alternatives to diesel in the new management area for example methane and electric vehicle use and influence local planning policies regarding the massing and position and use of buildings.
 The Environmental Protection Team consults on planning applications and air quality is a material consideration for the planning process.

-There has been impressive progress in providing travel choice in the city including a doubling in bus patronage in the past twenty years and increase in active travel such as cycling and walking.
+There has been impressive progress in providing travel choice in the city including a doubling in bus patronage in the past 20 years and increase in active travel such as cycling and walking.
 However a number of other measures require implementation if the EU and English limits for nitrogen dioxide are to be met.
-The use of electrical vehicles in Brighton & Hove has increased in recent years, but this category remains a tiny contribution to local transport.
+The use of electrical vehicles in Brighton & Hove has increased in recent years, but this category remains a small contribution to local transport.
 The local bus company has secured funds for electrical hybrid buses.
-Retrofits and regenerative breaking are now in daily operation.
-It is recommended that the city join with partners in West Sussex in order to utilise anaerobic digestion of organic waste to produce biogas (methane) fuel for local transport use.
+Vehicles with exhaust retrofits and regenerative breaking are now in daily operation.

 Local air quality management reports

 Local Air Quality Management (LAQM) reports for the Department of the Environment (DEFRA) must be produced on regular basis.
 This is one of the council's statutory duties required under part IV of the Environment Act 1995.

 Where specific airborne pollutant standards are exceeded local authorities have to designate these geographical areas as Air Quality Management Areas (AQMAs).